sobieh/bttrelay/readme.md

 `This device operates at mains voltage 230v!`
 `You are using this software on your own risk.`

-#### Remeber, you are using this software and doing this on your own responsibility.

 ## Build
 - Download and install KEIL C51 (uVision) toolchain
 - Add directory containing C51.exe to your PATH